Edward Staudenmayer

 Edward Staudenmayer is an American musical theater actor and singer.
-He is known for his roles as Vlad in the first national tour of Anastasia, Monsieur Gilles André in The Phantom of the Opera national tour, and a performer in Forbidden Broadway Cleans Up Its Act.
+He is known for his roles as Vlad in the first national tour of Anastasia, Monsieur Gilles André in The Phantom of the Opera national tour, and Meyer Wolfsheim in The Great Gatsby national tour.

 Education and career

 Education

 Edward Staudenmayer was born and raised in California.
 He was involved in his high school's theater program and performed in The Music Man.
 He received a scholar ship to attend University of California, Los Angeles to study musical theater.
 While in college, he won the Carol Burnett Award.

 Off-Broadway career

 Staudenmayer made his Off-Broadway debut as a performer in the 1998 production of Forbidden Broadway Cleans Up Its Act.
 He can be heard in the original cast recording published in 1999 for this musical.
 That same year, he played Kevin Bursteter in the Off-Broadway production of Exactly Like You.